What is a right to disconnect and does the UK need one after Covid?

 The UK’s working time directive stipulates that employees can’t work more than 48 hours a week on average – normally averaged over 17 weeks – and the right would mean workers can’t be contacted outside of those hours, or their agreed contracted working hours.

-The right is an overarching idea that recognises the impact of technology on the workplace, with emails and instant messages meaning it is now easier than ever to contact colleagues.
+The right to disconnect is an overarching idea that recognises the impact of technology on the workplace, with emails and instant messages meaning it is now easier than ever to contact colleagues.

-But the right is not meant to be a one-size-fits-all solution, according to Prospect – a union that has been campaigning for a right to disconnect.
+But it is not meant to be a one-size-fits-all solution, according to Prospect – a union that has been campaigning for a right to disconnect.
 The idea is to boost wellbeing without infringing on the rights of employees to work flexibly.

 Why do campaigners say we need a right to disconnect?